codylee02/babytivities-api/README.md

 ## Babytivities Server

-This server provides the database and API endpoints for the PAKD client.
+This server provides the database and API endpoints for the Babytivities client.

 ## Client:
 [Live Page]: [Babytivities](https://babytivities-app.now.sh/)